3.3 Real-time with Python

 We propose the following template for simulating real-time processing in C with Python.
 Please note the use of block processing and the definition of the variables with the dtype

 argument.
-You can find this code in the repository in the rt_simulated.py
+You can find this code in the in the script.

 We recommend cloning/downloading the repository so that you have all the necessary files in place, i.e. the speech.wav